Indonesian Aerospace: Preparation

 On 1 August 1960, by the order of the Chief of Staff of the Indonesian Air Force (order #488), The Aviation Industry Preparation Agency was to be formed to establish the Indonesian aviation industry as part of national strategies on national industrial production.
 By 16 December 1961, the new body, known as LAPIP (Lembaga Persiapan Industri Penerbangan), was actively negotiating for technological transfers and contracts.

-LAPIP was able to secure a joint licensing and production contract with Poland.
+LAPIP was able to secure a joint licensing and production contract with the Polish People's Republic (through the latter's foreign trade monopoly, the Complete Industrial Facilities Export Centre (CEKOP)).
 Within the same year, Indonesia was producing the PZL-104 Wilga, locally named the Gelatik.
 44 were manufactured for agriculture, transport, and aero club purposes.

 In 1965, the Aircraft Industry Project Implementation Command (Komando Pelaksana Proyek Industri Pesawat Terbang; KOPELAPIP) and the Independent Aircraft Industry National Company (PN.
 Industri Pesawat Terbang Berdikari) were formed to expand and formulate specific uses of the young aviation industry.

 Within the same timeline, Aviation Studies were promoted in the country's top universities.
 One of the first schools was founded within the machine department of the engineering faculty of the Bandung Institute of Technology by Oetarjo Diran and Liem Keng Kie.

 In September 1974, Pertamina's Advanced Technology Division signed a license contract with MBB and CASA for producing Bölkow Bo 105 and CASA C.212 Aviocar.